Jul 6, 2026

 • Thorne's clinician-grade quality control is among the strongest in the industry

-• Clean-mixing daily skin drink designed for the beauty use case
+• Clean-mixing passion-berry daily drink designed for the beauty use case

 Cons

-• Fewer raw collagen grams per serving than a straight 20 g peptide scoop — it's a matrix, not a bulk tub
+• Fewer raw collagen grams per serving (13 g) than a straight 20 g peptide scoop — it's a matrix, not a bulk tub

 • Premium price for a smaller collagen dose — weak on cost-per-gram-of-collagen versus NOW (#5)